Welcome to our best ever California Road Trip itinerary!

 San Diego (3 Days)

 At first glance, San Diego can seem a bit like any other American city.
-But head to La Jolla, for a fabulous beach experience.
+But head to the La Jolla neighbourhood for some quality beach time.

 La Jolla has a series of beaches.
 At La Jolla Cove, there are rock pools galore for little ones to explore.
 Meanwhile La Jolla Shores (above) is perfect for novice surfers, and there are a couple of great surf schools you can try here.